sshekhar17/acadmic-webpage/content/project/Bayesian Optimization/index.md

  Our main contributions were:

-* We constructed two Gaussian Processes for which we showed that the $\gamma\_n$ based bounds were very loose.
+* Following the above intuition, we first constructed two Gaussian Processes for which we showed that the $\gamma\_n$ based bounds were very loose.

 * Next, we proposed an algorithm which constructs a non-uniform partition of the input space and focuses sampling in the near optimal regions.
 For this algorithm we obtained bounds on $\mathcal{R}_n$ which were tighter than the existing results.
 In particular, we obtained the __first sublinear regret bounds__ for the exponential kernel, and __strictly better regret bounds for Matern kernels__ when $D>\nu-1$, where $D$ is the dimension of the input space, and $\nu$ is the smoothness parameter of the Matern kernel.